nolcut/FaaSr-synthetic/README.md

 * a workflow file JSON, which specifies file names and sizes

 ## convert.py
-This program converts a WfFormat JSON to a FaaSr workflow and downloads the truncated files to S3
+Converts a WfFormat JSON to a FaaSr workflow and downloads the truncated files to S3

 <pre><code>python3 convert.py [WfFormat JSON] [FaaSr workflow name]</code></pre>